 The budget also does nothing to correct the significant funding inequities uncovered by Senate Republicans and continues to obscure how state education dollars are allocated to school districts across the state.

-Read the Senate Republican Staff complete analysis of Governor Quinn's proposed 2014 Budget.
+Read the Senate Republican Staff complete analysis of the Fiscal Year 2014 Budget.
 Also available are copies of the Governor's official budget and capital construction books.

 Governor's Budget Book